 The precise dates for accepting offers are communicated in the offer letter.
-Typically a candidate who gets an offer has two weeks to accept and deposit, though where a candidate is experiencing difficulties they can contact the university to discuss an extension on same
+Typically, a candidate who gets an offer has two weeks to accept and pay the required deposit.
+Any candidate who is experiencing difficulties can contact the university to discuss an extension on their acceptance date.

 Yes.
 In circumstances where an applicant cannot take up a place due to Coronavirus (COVID-19), an application to defer can be considered and is subject to approval within the faculty.

-The Graduate & Professional Studies Office are continuing to offer places on programmes, however due to the exceptional circumstances surrounding the coronavirus (COVID-19)) there may be some delays.
+The Graduate & Professional Studies Office are continuing to offer places on programmes.
 Please continue to check your emails for updates on your application.
 If you have any queries please contact email@example.com for assistance.